dheerajshetty07/Worldwide-Metro-System-Performance-Analysis/README.md

 For detailed insights, refer to the printed output and visualizations in the 'graphs/' directory.

-Data Source
-The data used in this project is sourced from an online platform and is for educational purposes only.
+**Data Source:** The data used in this project is sourced from an online platform and is for educational purposes only.
 The GDP year is assumed to be 2020.

-Contributions
-Contributions are welcome!
+**Contributions:** Contributions are welcome!
 Feel free to submit a pull request or open an issue for suggestions or improvements.